 Dr. Gastgeb is a member of the American Psychological Association, Pennsylvania Psychological Association, International Society for Autism Research, and the Society for Research in Child Development.

 Laura Artman, PhD, CRC is a licensed psychologist and a certified rehabilitation counselor.
 She obtained a Bachelor of Science degree in Psychology with minors in Business and Women's Studies at Penn State University.
 Dr. Artman completed her Master's Degree in Rehabilitation Counseling and Doctorate in Counseling Psychology at West Virginia University.
 During her internship at Oak Forest Hospital of Cook County, she practiced general psychotherapy in a community mental health setting and rehabilitation psychology in an inpatient rehabilitation hospital, with an emphasis on spinal cord injury and traumatic brain injury (TBI) for underserved populations on Chicago's south side.
 Dr. Artman gained further specialization in TBI on her fellowship at the TBI Model Systems at Virginia Commonwealth University.
 Work experience prior to AIBDT includes outpatient neuropsychological assessment and psychotherapy in Moon Township, and outpatient neuropsychological assessment in private practice/inpatient consultation at a Level I Trauma Center/Rehabilitation hospital in Langhorne, PA.
 Areas of specialization include neuropsychological assessment in adolescents and adults with brain injury, stroke, late effects of chemotherapy/radiation, multiple sclerosis, Parkinson's disease, seizure disorders, cardiac conditions, and dementia, among others.
-She also sees psychotherapy clients for anxiety/depression, work-related stress, concussion, and caregivers/family members of people with TBI, stroke, dementia and other neurological disorders.
+She also sees psychotherapy clients with TBI/Concussion and other neurological disorders.

 Sarah B. Bartko, MS, NCC, LPC is a licensed professional counselor who specializes in therapy with children, adolescents, and adults.
 Her expertise is in autism spectrum, tic disorders, behavior modification, parent training, and women's issues/depression.